Last updated: 17 Jan 2020

 - Lacking money management skills

-Before September 2015, all funds auto deposited to the G Fund (we will cover the funds later).
-Which is the least volatile fund but has historically the LOWEST return.
+Before September 2015, all funds auto-deposited to the G Fund (we will cover the funds later).
+Which is the least volatile fund but has the LOWEST historical return.
 Barely keeping up with inflation and there’s so much more.

 The TSP is a retirement savings and investment plan for Federal employees and members of the uniformed services.
 This includes the Ready Reserve.